The Story of Pretty Goldilocks: Europe

 At least two Armenian variants combine the tale type ATU 531, "The Clever Horse" with ATU 551, "The Water of Life ("The Wonderful Remedy for the King)".
 In Kush-Pari or The Bird-Peri, three princes search for a cure for their father's blindness, but only the youngest is successful in journeying beyond the realm with his father's magical horse.
 The prince finds a brilliant golden feather on the way to another kingdom and delivers it to a second king, who wants the bird: the titular Kush-Pari.
 The prince fetches the Kush-Pari, her handmaiden and forty fiery mares for a ritual.
 The prince and the king take part in the ritual, but the king dies and the prince marries the Kush-Pari, now in human form.
 As the tale concludes, the Kush-Pari gives her husband the remedy to save his father.
 In The Fiery Horse, the three princes must seek, as remedy for their father, a lump of earth from "no human has even trodden".
 To help them in their quest, they need their father's Fiery Horse, found in the depths of a forest, but only the youngest prince finds and rides it.
 They ride into the Dark City and find a Luminous Feather.
 They appear before the king of this city, who wishes to own the bird of the luminous plumage.
 The second task is to bring the king the maiden who owns 40 cows swift as the wind and their milk as the third task.
 The prince and the king go through a ritual with the boiling milk, but only the prince goes unscathed and marries the maiden.
-Some time later, she reveals her husband the location of the fabled lump of earth: at the bottom of a lake, guarded by "ferocious Watery Horses tall as Mares".
+Some time later, she reveals to her husband the location of the fabled lump of earth: at the bottom of a lake, guarded by "ferocious Watery Horses tall as Mares".